 1. Hike to Devil’s Kettle Waterfall: This waterfall on the Brule River splits in two with one side flowing downstream and the other side disappearing into a mysterious hole known as Devil’s Kettle.

 2. Visit the Upper and Lower Falls: The Brule River drops drastically in height throughout the park, creating many falls, including the Upper and Lower Falls.
 Stop and visit these falls during your hike to Devil’s Kettle.

-Fish the Brule River.
-The Brule River is stocked with rainbow and brook trout, with the occasional Chinook salmon to try to reel in.
-Anglers have even been said to have caught smallmouth bass and northern pike that entered the river from lakes upstream.
+3. Fish the Brule River: The Brule River is stocked with rainbow and brook trout and a few Chinook salmon.
+Anglers have occasionally caught other fish such as smallmouth bass and northern pike that swam down the river from upstream lakes.

-To get to the park from Grand Marais, drive northeast on Highway 61 for 14 miles until you see signs for the park.
-The park address is 4051 MN-61, Grand Marais.
+From Grand Marais, drive northeast on Highway 61 for approximately fourteen miles until you see signs for the park on the left side of the road (the side of the road opposite Lake Superior).
+The address is 4051 MN-61, Grand Marais.